MicheleTesser/ControlUnitLogicOperator/Readme.md

 The project uses the linux implementation to run a series of unit-tests which are defined in the directory tests.
 For more info check [test](./tests/Readme.md)

+## Doc

+The repo also contains in itself a lot of documentation that may be useful to understand how the code works.
+All the documents can be found in the doc directory